SebastianNi/CarND-Path-Planning-Project/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+## Rubric Points and Model Documentation

+### The car is able to drive at least 4.32 miles without incident
+The car drives around the whole track by itself just using the path planning model.
+The result can be watched in this [video](https://drive.google.com/open?id=0B0agIiDyIPj1QnVCeDNETWRXREU).

+### The car drives according to the speed limit
+The reference velocity in this model is set to 49.5 mph.
+The velocity is limited to the reference velocity but can be decreased when the car get stuck in traffic without a safe option to change to a faster lane.
+The function GetOptimalVelocity handles the speed of the car and takes care of the speed limit.

+### Max Acceleration and Jerk are not Exceeded
+The function GetOptimalVelocity takes care of the acceleration and the deceleration of the car.
+It accelerates or decelerates the car by maximal 0.45 mph per timestep.

+### Car does not have collisions
+The car changes the lane if a car appears in front of it.
+If it does not find a safe way to change the lane, it starts to slow down to a little lower velocity then the car in front of it.
+Since the car in front of our car might slow down at any time, it is good to gain some safe distance.

+### The car stays in its lane, except for the time between changing lanes
+The map has 181 waypoints which lead along the middle of the road.
+The only interesting lanes for our car are situated in the right side of the waypoints and each lane is 4 meters wide.
+The car follows the waypoints of the map around the track with an offset of either 2m, 6m or 10m to the right.
+The math is done by converting the Cartesian (x,y) coordinates to Frenet (s,d) coordinates.
+The s value describes the way along the center of the road and the d value describes the offset to the roads center.

+### The car is able to change lanes
+The car tries to drive in the lane with the lowest traffic.
+It will start to search for the optimal lane as soon as another car in the same lane appears less than 100 meters before our car.
+The car will stay in its current lane if the other lanes do not have less traffic.
+If a lane with less traffic exists, however, the car will check if the lane next to its position is safe to drive.
+If that is the case, it will switch the lane.
+A lane is considered safe if no other car is driving about ten meters or less behind or about 30 meters or less before our car's position.

+### Reflection on how to generate paths

 ## Basic Build Instructions

 1. Clone this repo.